ndavol/nlp-with-ruby/README.md

 - read carefully the [Contribution Guidelines](CONTRIBUTING.md) and
 - agree that your work will be published under the terms of the `CC0` license.

-Some of the task for contributors are listed below.
+Some of the open tasks for contributors are listed in the [todo file](todo.md).
+You may want to start there.

 ## License